Trihex: Twitch

 Jefferson was among the first wave of speedrunners to live-stream their attempts in addition to publishing videos of successful runs.
+He learned about live-streaming from speedrunner Narcissa Wright.
 His first stream was aired in February 2011.
 He moved to Twitch when it launched later that year and continued streaming gameplay of the Super Mario series, including Super Mario Odyssey when it was released in 2017.
 His 2019 streams of Super Mario Maker 2 were especially popular; Jefferson accepted requests from his fans to play their levels, and often played levels designed specifically for him to play on-stream.

-After comedian Jon Stewart left Comedy Central’s political satire program, The Daily Show, in 2015, Jefferson lamented the state of United States political discourse, and soon began using his platform to discuss politics.
-At the time, discussing politics on Twitch was seen as difficult for streamers because of audience backlash, but Jefferson called airing his opinions “a moral obligation that made me feel good about doing the right thing.”
-As Twitch became friendlier to political content, Jefferson supported the platform's evolution "from gameplay to more of a reactionary manner of content", attributing the change to the idea that “hearing someone who is relatable (streamers) provide insight into all this is a welcoming lure that is dominating the meta."
+After comedian Jon Stewart left Comedy Central's political satire program, The Daily Show, in 2015, Jefferson lamented the state of United States political discourse, and soon began using his platform to discuss politics.
+At the time, discussing politics on Twitch was seen as difficult for streamers because of audience backlash, but Jefferson called airing his opinions "a moral obligation that made me feel good about doing the right thing."
+As Twitch became friendlier to political content, Jefferson supported the platform's evolution "from gameplay to more of a reactionary manner of content", attributing the change to the idea that "hearing someone who is relatable (streamers) provide insight into all this is a welcoming lure that is dominating the meta."
 Jefferson supported the presidential campaigns of Bernie Sanders in the 2016 and 2020 Democratic primaries.

 Jefferson was temporarily banned from Twitch in October 2018 when he called a friend in the room a faggot during a Super Mario Party stream.
 He quickly apologized on Twitter and committed to ending usage of the word himself and in his community.
-He further responded to a comment request from Kotaku, adding "I regret it and definitely don’t think it was justified to say."
+He further responded to a comment request from Kotaku, adding "I regret it and definitely don't think it was justified to say."
 Jefferson was later banned from Awesome Games Done Quick 2020 for the comment.

 Jefferson was one of a slew of political streamers who were temporarily banned for streaming the Democratic Party presidential debate on February 25, 2020.
 Jefferson contested that he wasn't using any audio or video from the event, showing only subtitles, and made a statement to The Verge that "I refuse to be silenced."
 When it was discovered that the claims were made by a fake organization allegedly on behalf of CBS, Twitch reinstated the accounts with no penalty and apologized for the incident.

 In November 2018, Jefferson premiered the DT Podcast, a political collaboration with fellow streamer, Destiny (Steven Bonnell).
 The podcast streamed its final episode in October 2019, in which Jefferson confronted Bonnell regarding public statements the latter had made defending his use of racial slurs in private.